EnspikondPlus/neophytic-rooms-leaderboard/README.md

 See the [leaderboard](https://agentbeats.dev/EnspikondPlus/neophytic-rooms-green) on the [Agentbeats](https://agentbeats.dev) developer website.

-## Rooms Green Agent
+## Neophytic Rooms Green Agent

-The Rooms agent orchestrates a game where a purple agent must exit from a system of rooms by moving, inspecting, getting and using keys, and transitioning between two phases of actions.
+The Neophytic Rooms agent orchestrates a game where a purple agent must exit from a system of rooms by moving, inspecting, getting and using keys, and transitioning between two phases of actions.

 A room system (game) can be configured by providing an encoding and some hyperparameters for environment conditions.